Skip straight to costs, setup types, or next steps.

 - Usable year-round regardless of weather

-- Needs waterproof flooring & proper drainage
+- Needs waterproof flooring and proper drainage

-- Requires ventilation for humidity
+- Requires ventilation to manage humidity

 - More privacy